 Friday May 18 2001, Day 15

 We started getting ready to depart from Valletta.
 The Navtex forecast called for force 5-6 northerlies soon to diminish to 4-5.
-Here at the marina the wind was 16-20 knots SE.
+Here in the marina the wind was 16-20 knots SE.
 Taking advantage of the available water, I hosed down the deck which had accumulated grime from the car exhausts, filled the sun-shower, and topped the tanks.
 I then paid the marina.
-The young man at the marina office came to help us cast off.
+The young man in the marina office came to help us cast off.
 Our departure was a little tricky because we were at a narrow area and the wind was pushing us towards the quay.
 We cast off our lines and the man pushed us away from the quay while I applied reverse power but could not maintain it for long because I was afraid that the propeller may get fouled by the nearby mooring lines.
 There was not enough room to make a right turn and still be clear of all the lines.
 As we lost steerage way the wind pushed our stern and we were in the uncomfortable position of having one mooring line under our keel and another line under our rudder.
 I applied a burst of power and put the gear into neutral.
 That did it.
 We were clear with just enough room to complete our turn.
 Pure serendipity.

 The time of departure from Valletta was 0915.
 While motoring within the harbor, we raised the main, still on the 1st reef.
 Outside the harbor the wind was 25-35 knots from the SSE with strong gusts.
 I opened part of the headsail.
 Thetis was moving along at better than 7 knots, but the gusts kept getting stronger and soon they were reaching 50 knots.
 During these gusts the weather helm was too much for the autopilot to handle.
 I reduced the head sail but the gusts increased further in both strength and frequency.
 Finally I decided to completely roll-in the headsail.
 During this operation a violent gust made me lose control of the reefing line which slipped through my hand causing a bad rope burn (I stupidly had not put on sailing gloves).
 I resorted to using the winch for rolling-in the sail.
 On the way, we encountered a barge towing 2 large tuna cages and we had to take evasive action.
 After reaching the Comino Channel, the wind was over 30 knots and the seas very confused, but we kept on sailing with the main.